- The Microsoft account unusual sign-in activity spam email is usually used as a phishing campaign to get users' details.

 - You can easily recognize the fake security alert by checking the sender's email address.

 - The best way to protect yourself is to ensure you never enter your details until you verify the email is from Microsoft.

-Microsoft has put together a strong security system to protect its users.
-The email alert for unusual sign-in activity on your account is a good representation of this system.
+Microsoft has put together a robust security system to protect its users.
+The email alert for unusual sign-in activity on your account represents this system well.
 This makes sure that nobody except you can sign in to your account.

-It is even more important in the days when hackers are running phishing campaigns to get the password to your Microsoft account.
+It is even more important when hackers run phishing campaigns to get the password to your Microsoft account.
 Unfortunately, this alert security system is now the focus of attackers.

-Users are now receiving fake Microsoft accounts and unusual sign-in activity alerts as spam emails.
-Hackers usually send this in a bid to get access to users’ accounts.
+Users now receive fake Microsoft accounts and unusual sign-in activity alerts as spam emails.
+Hackers usually send this to get access to users’ accounts.

-This guide will show you to identify the spam Microsoft account sign-in activity email and how to protect yourself from it.
+This guide will show you how to identify the spam Microsoft account sign-in activity email and how to protect yourself.

 When does Microsoft send an unusual sign-in activity email?

 Microsoft sends the unusual sign-in activity email for your account to protect you.
 The login attempt does not necessarily have to be from an unsafe device before you get this alert.

 Whenever it notices a strange pattern in your login activities, you will get the unusual sign-in email and an SMS alert just to be sure you are the one trying to access your account.